ReshByte/Assignment-FIve/README.md

 Event Bubble: Event bubbling is a DOM event propagation mechanism where an event starts at the target element and bubbles up to the root of the document.

-How does it work: Parent --> GrandParent --> Document --> Window Clicking the child triggers the event to propagate upward, activating listeners on the parent and grandparent.
+How does it work: Parent --> GrandParent --> Document --> Window.
+Clicking the child triggers the event to propagate upward, activating listeners on the parent and grandparent.